thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 It provides these classes:

 ### textSmall
-It applies a `fontSize: FontSize.small` on the element.
+It applies a `fontSize: FontSize.small` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/textSmall.png').default} />
 </div>

 ### textRegular
-It applies a `fontSize: FontSize.regular` on the element.
+It applies a `fontSize: FontSize.regular` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/textRegular.png').default} />
 </div>

 ### textLarge
-It applies a `fontSize: FontSize.large` on the element.
+It applies a `fontSize: FontSize.large` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/textLarge.png').default} />
 </div>

 ### titleSmall
-It applies a `fontSize: FontSize.small * 2` and `fontWeight: 'bold'` on the element.
+It applies a `fontSize: FontSize.small * 2`, `fontWeight: 'bold'` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/titleSmall.png').default} />
 </div>

 ### titleRegular
-It applies a `fontSize: FontSize.regular * 2` and `fontWeight: 'bold'` on the element.
+It applies a `fontSize: FontSize.regular * 2`, `fontWeight: 'bold'` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/titleRegular.png').default} />
 </div>

 ### titleLarge
-It applies a `fontSize: FontSize.large * 2` and `fontWeight: 'bold'` on the element.
+It applies a `fontSize: FontSize.large * 2`, `fontWeight: 'bold'` on the element and apply the text color
 <div align="center">
     <img src={require('../assets/Theme/Text/titleLarge.png').default} />
 </div>